Kim Kardashian New Toned-Down Image Is Another Money-Making Scheme, Insiders Claim

-Kim Kardashian;s new toned-down post-robbery image may seem like the reality star is attempting to turn over a new leaf after her traumatic experience, but it turns out, her “simpler” look is all just a calculated money-making scheme to get even richer.
+Kim Kardashian’s new toned-down post-robbery image may seem like the reality star is attempting to turn over a new leaf after her traumatic experience, but it turns out, her “simpler” look is all just a calculated money-making scheme to get even richer.

 Kim Kardashian emerged back into the public slowly in the weeks and months that followed her armed robbery in Paris back in October.
 However, the usually flashy reality star has been spotted out looking much more toned-down, according to Radar Online.